AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 ## Using Other Working Branches {#other-branches}

 This guide had you commit directly to the `main` branch for simplicity's sake.
 For experimentation in a sample repository, this is usually not an issue.
-For actual project work [you should follow development best practices](https://www.aem.live/docs/dev-collab-and-good-practices) by developing on a different branch and reviewing all changes via pull request before merging to `main`.
+For actual project work, [you should follow development best practices](https://www.aem.live/docs/dev-collab-and-good-practices) by developing on a different branch and reviewing all changes via pull request before merging to `main`.

 When you are not developing on the `main` branch, you can append `?ref=<branch>` in the Universal Editor location bar to load the page from your branch. `<branch>` is the branch name as it would be used for your project's preview or live URLs, e.g. `https://<branch>--<repo>--<owner>.hlx.page`.

-Be aware that publishing content with a new model is currently only supported when the model is merged to the `main` branch.
+Publishing content with a new model is only supported when the model is merged to the `main` branch.